-This delicious grilled red snapper recipe has a cajun seasoning crust that's bursting with flavor.
+This delicious grilled red snapper recipe has a cajun seasoning crust bursting with flavor.

-Grilling snapper results in a tender, moist fish that flakes apart and is the best way to cook it.
-It's incredibly easy - you'll have dinner ready in just a few minutes!
+Grilling snapper is the best way to cook it, as it results in tender, moist fish that flakes apart.
+It's also incredibly easy—you'll have dinner ready in just a few minutes!

 You can grill red snapper on a gas grill (like I did), charcoal grill, or in a grill pan.